ayechanst/platinum-eth/plat-eth/posts/1overview.md

 challenge.

 The goal of the course is to provide you with context and knowledge at the same pace you would be applying the knowledge in each Speed Run Ethereum challenge.
+This course is **not** supposed to feel like:

+> Remember this, now remember that, don't forget this,
+> but rather:

-This course is not supposed to feel like: "Remember this, now remember that, don't forget this," but rather, "Here is this thing, here is what it's made out of, it functions the way it does for these reasons."
+> Here's this thing, here's what it's made of, it exists for these reasons... ect.

 Don't pressure yourself to remember.
 As you progress through the challenges the information will naturally stick because you'll have a real-world application.

 To make things stick more naturally, I've wrapped knowledge and context within a story.